kylestarrett1/chat-app/README.md

-# Chat Room Application using Socket.IO and Node.js
+# Full Duplex Chat Room built with Node and Socket.io

 This repository contains a simple chat room application built using the Socket.IO library and Node.js.